Bottlenose dolphin: Communication

 Bottlenose dolphins communicate through burst pulsed sounds, whistles, and body language.
 Examples of body language include leaping out of the water, snapping jaws, slapping the tail on the surface and butting heads.

 Sounds and gestures help keep track of other dolphins in the group, and alert other dolphins to danger and nearby food.
 Lacking vocal cords, they produce sounds using six air sacs near their blow hole.
 Each animal has a uniquely identifying, frequency-modulated narrow-band signature vocalization (signature whistle).

+Signature whistles, which are in a higher frequency range than humans can hear, have an important role in facilitating mother–calf contact.
+In the Sarasota Dolphin Research Program's library of recordings were 19 female common bottlenose dolphins (Tursiops truncatus) producing signature whistles both with and without the presence of their dependent calf.
+In all 19 cases, the mother dolphin changed the same signature whistle when the calf was present, by reaching a higher frequency, or using a wider frequency range.
+Similarly, humans use higher fundamental frequencies and a wider pitch range to inflect child-directed speech (CDS).
+This has rarely been discovered in other species.
+The researchers stated that CDS benefits for humans are cueing the child to pay attention, long-term bonding, and promoting the development of lifelong vocal learning, with parallels in these bottlenose dolphins in an example of convergent evolution.

 Researchers from the Bottlenose Dolphin Research Institute (BDRI), based in Sardinia (Italy) have now shown whistles and burst pulsed sounds are vital to the animals' social life and mirror their behaviors.

 The tonal whistle sounds (the most melodious ones) allow dolphins to stay in contact with each other (above all, mothers and offspring), and to coordinate hunting strategies.

 The burst-pulsed sounds (which are more complex and varied than the whistles) are used "to avoid physical aggression in situations of high excitement", such as when they are competing for the same piece of food, for example.
 The dolphins emit these strident sounds when in the presence of other individuals moving towards the same prey.
 The "least dominant" one soon moves away to avoid confrontation.

 Other communication uses about 30 distinguishable sounds, and although famously proposed by John C. Lilly in the 1950s, no "dolphin language" has been found.
 However, Herman, Richards, and Wolz demonstrated comprehension of an artificial language by two bottlenose dolphins (named Akeakamai and Phoenix) in the period of skepticism toward animal language following Herbert Terrace's critique.